-The park score cards are a pilot tool to assess the city's parks and determine areas where parks are performing well and areas where we need improvement.
-Criteria includes park access, key features, supportive facilities, safety & maintenance concerns, aesthetics, and health.
+The draft park score cards (below) are a tool we're piloting to assess the city's parks and determine areas where parks are performing well and areas where we need improvement.
+Criteria for the score cards include topics of park access, key features, supportive facilities, safety & maintenance concerns, aesthetics, and health.